Our projects for young people are now running throughout Hertfordshire. Join one in your area now!

 Why should you get involved?

 Achieving a Duke of Edinburgh's Award will give you skills, confidence and a view on life that everyone is looking for: from employers to colleges and even universities.
 It’s also about getting recognised for doing things you want to do - and may even be doing already.
-Above all, it’s great fun in an environment that will give you valuable skills for life and work.
+Above all, it’s great fun in an environment that will give you the necessary skills for life and work.

 What's involved in the Duke of Edinburgh's Award?